nicferrier/keepie/README.md

 Lastly, one more conveniance.
 The randomly chosen port is also written to the file called "port" in the db config directory.

+The pg "keepie" client does several things:

+* it creates a pg cluster (initdb) if one does not exist
+* it allocates a random port to the db
+* it starts the db in that cluster
+* it applies the SQL it finds in the sql-scripts directory to the running DB